Signal-to-noise ratio in dual-gated silicon nanoribbon field-effect sensors

+As a last step, we estimate the charge noise of the NR, which corresponds to the minimum detectable number of charge carriers on the gate.
+To do so, we first define the gate-related power spectrum voltage noise $S_{Vg}=S_I/g_m^2$.
+Here, $S_I=S_V/R^2$ is the current noise that can be easily determined from Fig.~\ref{fig3}, and $g_m=\partial I/\partial V_g$ denotes the trans\-conductance with respect to the controlling gate.
+For the measurement versus the liquid gate ($V_{bg}=-1.5$\,V), we obtain a charge noise at 10\,Hz of $\sqrt{S_q}=C_{lg}\cdot \sqrt{S_{Vg}}/e\approx 5.8$\,$e/\sqrt{\textnormal{Hz}}$, where $C_{lg}\approx 26$\,fF is the estimated liquid gate capacitance in our system and $e$ is the elementary charge.

-In conclusion, we have studied the low-frequency noise in a dual-gated SiNW-FET sensor and the signal-to-noise ratio over a large resistance range.
+In conclusion, we have studied the low-frequency noise in dual-gated Si nano\-ribbon-FET sensors and determined the signal-to-noise ratio over a large resistance range.
 The deduced threshold voltage noise $\delta V_{th}$ is an important quantity in a FET sensor and strongly depends on the working point.
 We stress that $\delta V_{th}$ can be low over an extended range from the linear to the subthreshold regime, even though the voltage noise $S_V$ grows non-linearly with resistance and is the highest in the subthreshold range.
 We also confirmed recent studies that found the SNR increasing with resistance in a certain case.